tomopfuku/mandos/README.md

 the *tax_name* can be either a single taxon or a comma-separated series

-We can then optimize the node heights using the preservation model of Huelsenbeck and Rannala 1997:
+We can then optimize the node heights and calculate the stratigraphic likelihood using the preservation model of Huelsenbeck and Rannala 1997:

         opt = mandos.stratoML.optim_lambda_heights(tree,ranges)